-At American Water, our Austin water softener and filter specialists understand how important water quality is to home and business owners alike.
+At American Water, our Austin / Central Texas water softener and filter specialists understand how important water quality is to home and business owners alike.
 As such, we carry a full line of high-quality Kinetico products from which we can customize a water treatment solution for your home or business.

-We realize that many Austin-area residents probably have questions about how these products may improve the quality of their water.
+We realize that many area residents and business owners probably have questions about how these products may improve the quality of their water.
 To help address these questions, we’ve compiled the following list of some of the questions we are asked most frequently, along with their answers.
-To learn more about the full line of Kinetico products we carry, or to schedule a free water analysis with one of our Austin water filter specialists, feel free to call us today at (512) 388-0022.
+To learn more about the full line of Kinetico products we carry, or to schedule a free water analysis with one of our water filter specialists, feel free to call us today at 512-388-0022.

-If you would like to discover what exactly is in your household’s water supply, one of our Austin water softener and filtration specialists can perform a free water analysis for you.
-Among the most common contaminants in any Austin-area water supply are chlorine and dissolved minerals (causing hard or cloudy water).
+If you would like to discover what exactly is in your household’s water supply, one of our Austin / Central Texas water softener and filtration specialists can perform a free water analysis for you.
+Among the most common contaminants in any Austin / Central Texas area water supply are chlorine and dissolved minerals (causing hard or cloudy water).

 Water softener systems can remove nearly all of the dissolved minerals that cause hard water.
-Once one of our Austin water softener specialists determines the exact hardness of your water, he or she will be able to recommend one of our Kinetico water softener systems that will be able to meet your particular needs.
+Once one of our Austin water softener specialists determines the exact hardness of your water, they will be able to recommend one of our Kinetico water softener systems that will be able to meet your particular needs.
 Commonly it is calcium, magnesium, or iron that causes water to be hard and these items may be present whether your water is supplied by a well or local municipality.

 In most cases, one of our Austin water softener and filter specialists will be able to help you customize a home water treatment system that fits both your needs and budget.
 We carry a number of different water softener and filtration solutions that may be tailored to the exact needs of your Austin-area business or residence.
 Depending upon the needs of your company or household, a dedicated drinking water filtration system may be preferential to a whole-house water filtration system.

 Hard water is usually rich in dissolved minerals like calcium, magnesium, or iron, and can have a number of adverse effects.
-Depending upon how hard your water is—something one of our Austin water softener specialists can determine for you— these adverse effects can be quite substantial.
+Depending upon how hard your water is, something one of our Austin water softener specialists can determine for you, these adverse effects can be quite substantial.